-Each month the Finance Director will review the debtors and determine the next steps necessary to resolve any outstanding debts.
+Each month the Finance Director will review outstanding debtors and determine the next steps necessary to resolve any outstanding debts and present as part of the management accounts review with the Chair of Trustees.
 Depending on the reason for non-payment different responses will be implemented.
 These will range from raising a credit note where we have either over charged or not delivered a complete service to starting legal proceedings.

-Note - The following in an extract from the 2022 Academy Trust Handbook regarding - Write-offs and entering into liabilities: -The delegated limits, are:
+Note - The following in an extract from the 2022 Academy Trust Handbook regarding - Write-offs and entering into liabilities:

-1% of total annual income or £45,000 (whichever is smaller) per single transaction.
+- -The delegated limits, are: - 1% of total annual income or £45,000 (whichever is smaller) per single transaction.